boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~~
 {: #fig-tn-arch title="Reference Design: Customer Sites and Provider Network" artwork-align="center"}

-The description of the main componenets shown in {{fig-tn-arch}} are:
+The description of the main components shown in {{fig-tn-arch}} are:

 Customer:
 : An entity that is responsible for managing and orchestrating the End-to-End 5G Mobile Network, notably RANs and CNs.

 Customer Sites:
-: A Customer manages and deploys 5G Network Functions (RAN and CN) in Customer Sites.
-On top of 5G Network Functions (e.g., gNB, 5GC), a Customer may manage additional TN elements (e.g., servers, routers, switches, or VPC Gateways) within a Customer Site.
+: A customer manages and deploys 5G Network Functions (RAN and CN) in Customer Sites.
+On top of 5G Network Functions (e.g., gNodeB (gNB), 5G Core (5GC)), a customer may manage additional TN elements (e.g., servers, routers, switches, or VPC Gateways) within a Customer Site.
 A Customer Site can be either a physical or a virtual location.
-Examples of Customer Sites are a customer private locations (POP, DC), a VPC in a Public Cloud, or servers hosted within Provider or colocation service.
-The Orchestration of the TN within Customer Sites relies upon a set of controllers for automation purposes (e.g., NFVI, Enhanced CNI, Fabric Managers, or Public Cloud APIs).
+Examples of Customer Sites are a customer private locations (Point of Presence (PoP), DC), a VPC in a Public Cloud, or servers hosted within provider or colocation service.
+The Orchestration of the TN within Customer Sites relies upon a set of controllers for automation purposes (e.g., Network Functions Virtualization Infrastructure (NFVI), Enhanced Container Network Interface (CNI), Fabric Managers, or Public Cloud APIs).
 The detail of these is out of the scope of this document.

 Provider:
 : An entity responsible for interconnecting Customer Sites.
-The Provider orchestrates and manages a Provider Network.
+The provider orchestrates and manages a provider network.

 Provider Network:
-: A Provider uses a Provider Network to interconnect Customer Sites.
-We assume in this document that the Provider Network is based on IP or MPLS.
+: A provider uses a provider network to interconnect Customer Sites.
+We assume in this document that the provider Network is based on IP or MPLS.

 Customer Edge (CE):
-: A device that provides logical connectivity to the Provider Network.
+: A device that provides logical connectivity to the provider network.
 The logical connectivity is enforced at Layer 2 and/or Layer 3 and is denominated an Attachment Circuit.
-Examples of CEs include TN components (e.g., router, switch, or firewalls) and also 5G Network Function (i.e., an element of 5G domain such as CU, DU, or UPF).
+Examples of CEs include TN components (e.g., router, switch, or firewalls) and also 5G Network Function (i.e., an element of 5G domain such as Centralized Unit (CU), Distributed Unit (DU), or User Plane Function (UPF)).
 This document generalizes the definition of a CE with the introduction of Distributed CEs in {{sec-distributed}}.

 Provider Edge (PE):
-: A device managed by a Provider that is connected to a CE.
+: A device managed by a provider that is connected to a CE.
 The connectivity between a CE and a PE is achieved using one or multiple Attachment Circuit.
-This document generalizes the definition of a PE with the introduction of Distributed PEs in {{sec-distributed}}.
+This document generalizes the PE definition with the introduction of Distributed PEs in {{sec-distributed}}.

 Attachment Circuit (AC):
 : The logical connection that attaches a CE to a PE.
 A CE is connected to a PE via one or multiple ACs.
 An AC is technology-specific.
 For consistency with the AC data model terminology (e.g., {{?RFC9182}}), we assume that an AC is configured on a “bearer”, which represents the underlying connectivity.
 Examples of ACs are VLANs (AC) configured on a physical interface (bearer) or an Overlay VXLAN EVI (AC) configured on IP underlay (bearer).

-> Note: In order to keep the figures simple, only one AC and single-homed CEs are represented.
-However, this document does not exclude the instantiation of multiple ACs between a CE and a PE nor the presence of CEs that are attached to more than one PE.
+> In order to keep the figures simple, only one AC and single-homed CEs are represented.
+> However, this document does not exclude the instantiation of multiple ACs between a CE and a PE nor the presence of CEs that are attached to more than one PE.

 ###  Distributed PE and CE {#sec-distributed}

 This document uses the concept of distributed CEs and PEs (e.g., Section 3.4.3 of {{?RFC4664}}).
 This approach consolidates a definition of CE/PE/AC that is consistent with the orchestration perimeters.
-The CEs and PEs delimit respectively the Customer and Provider Orchestration domains, while the AC interconnects these domains.
+The CEs and PEs delimit respectively the customer and provider orchestration domains, while the AC interconnects these domains.

-{{fig-50}} depicts the reference model together with examples of distributed CEs and PEs:

 Distributed CE:
-: The logical connectivity is realized by configuring multiple devices in the Customer domain.
+: The logical connectivity is realized by configuring multiple devices in the customer domain.
 The CE function is distributed.
 An example of such a distribution is the realization of an interconnection using a L3VPN service based on a distributed CE composed of a switch (Layer 2) and a router (Layer 3) (case (ii) in {{fig-50}}).

 Distributed PE:
-: The logical connectivity is realized by configuring  multiple devices in the Transport Network (provider Orchestration domain).
+: The logical connectivity is realized by configuring  multiple devices in the Transport Network (provider orchestration domain).
 The PE function is distributed.
 An example of a distributed PE is the “Managed CE service”.
 For example, a provider delivers VPN services using CEs and PEs which are both managed by the provider (case (iii) in {{fig-50}}).
 The managed CE can also be a Data Center Gateway as depicted in the example (iv) of {{fig-50}}.
 A provider-managed CE may attach to CEs of multiple customers.
 However, this device is part of the provider network.

-In subsequent sections of this document, the terms CE and PE are used for both a single and a distributed devices.
+{{fig-50}} depicts the reference model together with examples of distributed CEs and PEs.

 ~~~~
 {::include ./drawings/distributed-pe-ce.txt}
 ~~~~
 {: #fig-50 title="Generic Model vs Distributed CE and PE" artwork-align="center"}

+In subsequent sections of this document, the terms CE and PE are used for both a single and a distributed devices.

 ### Attachment Circuits for Inter-AS Options B/C

 In some cases, a CE connects to the provider network using Inter-AS Option B or C as defined in {{Section 10 of !RFC4364}} with the use of MPLS or SRv6 data planes.
 An example of such as an AC is depicted in {{figure-51}}.
 The configuration of VRFs together with control plane identifiers, such as Route Targets (RTs) and Route Distinguishers (RDs), happens on the CE.
 This is a source of confusion since these configurations are typically enforced on PE devices.
-Notwithstanding, the reference design based on Orchestration scope prevails: the CE is managed by the Customer and the AC is based on MPLS or SRv6 data plane technologies.
-Note that the complete termination of the AC within the provider network may happen on distinct routers: this is another example of distributed PE (e.g., in  Inter-AS Option C, the Autonomous System Border Router (ASBR) and a remote PE in the Provider Network with VRF configuration form a distributed PE).
+Notwithstanding, the reference design based on Orchestration scope prevails: the CE is managed by the customer and the AC is based on MPLS or SRv6 data plane technologies.
+Note that the complete termination of the AC within the provider network may happen on distinct routers: this is another example of distributed PE (e.g., in  Inter-AS Option C, the Autonomous System Border Router (ASBR) and a remote PE in the provider network with VRF configuration form a distributed PE).

 ~~~~
 {::include ./drawings/mpls-ac.txt}